Table of contents

 • # sc query tmevtmgr

 If a driver is not running, restart the Trend Micro services.
-If it is still not running, continue with the steps below.
+If it is still not running, continue with steps 3, 4, and 5.

 1. To check that the agent is running, enter the following command in the command line: